onap/integration/docs/docs_vFW_CNF_CDS.rst

 - Create Availability Zone
 - Upload Connectivity Info

 .. note:: For "Upload Connectivity Info" call you need to provide kubeconfig file of existing KUD cluster.
-You can find that kubeconfig on deployed KUD in directory `~/.kube/config` and can be easily retrieved e.g. via SCP.
+You can find that kubeconfig on deployed KUD in the directory `~/.kube/config` and this file can be easily copied e.g. via SCP.
 Please ensure that kubeconfig contains external IP of K8s cluster in kubeconfig and correct it, if it's not.

-**SO Cloud region configuration**

 SO database needs to be (manually) modified for SO to know that this particular cloud region is to be handled by multicloud.
 Values we insert needs to obviously match to the ones we populated into AAI.

-The related code part in SO is here: `SO Cloud Region Selection`_ It's possible improvement place in SO to rather get this information directly from AAI.

 .. note:: Please change credentials respectively to your installation.
 The required credentials can be retrieved with instruction `Retrieving logins and passwords of ONAP components`_